Chapter 8 : And All the Girls and Boys Merely Players

 He leans in with a grin fit for a snake, close enough to kiss.

 Pickett's voice jolts me back into reality.
-The only fingers I see are two of Pickett's in front of my nose, poised to snap to gauge my attention.
+The only fingers I see are two of Pickett's in front of my nose, poised to snap.
 "Are you having elaborate, metaphorical daydreams again?
 Because if you are, that's the third time this week."

 My expression remains stony.
 He takes it as an affirmation and nods.
 "You had this really pretentious look on your face."